-Absences may be considered excused for the following reasons: illness, family emergency, funeral, legal matter, attendance at a student's own naturalization ceremony, and religious holiday.
 If a student will be out of school for three (3) or more days due to illness, the student must provide a note from a doctor or nurse specifying the amount of time excused.
+If documentation is requested to verify an absence, it is the parent's/guardian's responsibility to provide documentation to verify an absence.
+Failure to provide accepted documentation may result in absences remaining unexcused.